ssoosi/movie-app/README.md

 # MovieApp

+The Movie APP makes use of the https://developers.themoviedb.org/3/ API to show a list of movies and allow the user to view details of each and rate them.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.2.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Login Screen
+authenticate (via a login screen) with the following credentials:
+Username: voss-solutions
+Password: supersecretpassword

 ## Code scaffolding